 I did a smoothie diet challenge, and now all the greens goodness is a part of my morning routine.
 Overnight oats is a great thing to eat, in the summer fresh fruit and bread.
 Quinoa bowls is another fun thing to try.
 If you are stuck on bread or muffins still, try making your own plant-based quick breads or muffins tht are easy to freeze and take out a serving at time as you need it.

 10. Go easy on yourself.

 You ate something non-vegan? don't beat yourself up, just go back to your vegan diet immediately.
 Nothing bad happened, you are human.
-After my reflux was healed and I could eat "normal" again, I planned cheat meals, at the beginning once a week, now it's approx once a month.
-Remeber you are on a journey not a race but do remember to get some kind of exercise.
+After my reflux was healed and I could eat "normal" again, I planned cheat meals, at the beginning once a week.
+Now I barely cheat more than once a month, if that.
+Remeber you are on a journey, not a race, but do remember to get some kind of exercise regularly.

 - 1 cup of soaked cashew nuts

 Pulse everything but the water - add the water little by little as needed.